danbrysmi/error-explainer/README.md

 ### To-Do:
     - Extend trace_hierarchy to accept/reject traces better
+    - Migrate worked examples to models.py
+    - Migrate tips to models.py
     - Link top 10 common errors to traces templates
-    - Improve explanation panels
-    - More tests are always good!
-    - Sort spacing of all elements
+    - Change spacing of all elements to design mockup
+    - Change carousel navigation to buttons at the bottom
     - Add escape characters in parser
+    - Add tests for new parsing abilities

 ### Current Features:
     - Form that takes in text input for their error trace